Insulin-like Growth Factor-1 (IGF-1)

 - A child has symptoms of GH deficiency, such as a slowed growth rate and short stature

-- Adults have symptoms that a health practitioner suspects may be due to a GH deficiency, such as decreased bone density, fatigue, adverse changes to lipid levels, and reduced exercise tolerance.
-However, testing for IGF-1 deficiency is not routine in adults who have these symptoms; GH and IGF-1 deficiency are only very rare causes of these disorders.
+- Adults have symptoms that a healthcare practitioner suspects may be due to a GH deficiency, such as decreased bone density, fatigue, adverse changes to lipid levels, and reduced exercise tolerance.
+However, testing for IGF-1 deficiency is not routine in adults who have these symptoms; GH and IGF-1 deficiencies are only very rare causes of these disorders.

-An IGF-1 also may be ordered when a health practitioner suspects that someone has an underactive pituitary gland and at intervals to monitor those on GH therapy.
+An IGF-1 also may be ordered when a healthcare practitioner suspects that you have an underactive pituitary gland and at intervals to monitor those on GH therapy.

 What does the test result mean?